 In fact, all the affairs of the company are governed by the provisions of the Companies Act, 2013.
-A company means a company incorporated or registered under the Companies Act, 2013 or under any other earlier Companies Acts.
-According to judge Marshal, “a company may be a person, artificial, invisible, intangible and existing only within the eyes of the law.
+A company means a company incorporated or registered under the Companies Act, 2013, or under any other earlier Companies Act.
+According to Judge Marshal, “a company may be a person, artificial, invisible, intangible and existing only within the eyes of the law.
 Being a mere creation of law, it possesses only those properties which the charter of its creation confers upon it, either expressly or as accompanying its very existence”.

-A company could also be viewed as an association of an individual who contributes money or money’s worth to a standard inventory and uses it for a standard purpose.
+A company could also be viewed as an association of an individual who contributes money or money’s worth to a standard inventory and uses it for a standard purpose in Accounting for share capital.
 It is an artificial person having a corporate legal entity distinct from its members (shareholders) and has a common seal used for its signature.

-It has sure one of a kind features which distinguish it from the different types of organisation.
+It has sure one-of-a-kind features which distinguish it from the different types of organizations.
 These are as follows:

 - Body Corporate: